-Enduring a car accident or a medical mistake can be a painful and expensive experience.
+Enduring a car accident can be a painful and expensive experience.
 Fortunately, Connecticut permits the injured to hold negligent parties accountable for the damages they incur.
 At Beebe and O’Neil, we help clients understand when and how to file such claims.

 It is important to point out that there is a maximum limit of three years from the date the injury occurred.
 Failing to file a lawsuit within that timeframe will nearly always result in a dismissed lawsuit.

 In order to build a compelling case after filing the suit, it is important for plaintiffs to gather as much information as possible, such as the following:

 - Creating a timeline of events

 - Documenting all expenses associated with the injury